pocoloko/idena-shared-node-guide/README.md

 * Install pm2, a daemon process manager: `sudo npm i -g pm2`

-* Create a separate user for the idena node: `sudo useradd -m -s /bin/bash -G sudo idena`.
+* (optional) Create a separate user for the idena node: `sudo useradd -m -s /bin/bash -G sudo idena`.
 You can now ssh to your VPS as this user or use 'sudo su - idena' to switch to it from your current user, do this preferably inside a screen session so you can use both your original VPS username and the idena one in separate screen windows.

 ---

 ## Step 2: install idena-go, the idena node

-1. When youre at the shell prompt for the user that you wish to install the node on, do the following, modifying the version of the node to whatever the current version is.
+1. When youre at the shell prompt for the user that you wish to install [the node](https://github.com/idena-network/idena-go/releases) on, do the following, modifying the version of the node to whatever the current version is.

 ```
 cd ~